This post was a little harder to write than some of the others just because it almost feels embarrassing to admit.

 Men and women are wired differently

-There were so many times, particularly in the early days after our son was born, that I would be angry when our son would be crying and my husband seemed to literally be totally unaware – deep in sleep himself.
+There were so many times, particularly in the early days after our son was born, that I would be so angry when our son would be crying and my husband seemed to literally be totally unaware – deep in sleep himself.

 Being simply annoyed with my husband after baby would have been an understatement – I was absolutely indignant that he was pretending to sleep through such obvious crying or, perhaps just as impossible, actually sleeping through the sound.